Water Weight: The Complete Guide

 Sauna's are inherently designed to help you sweat out water and the toxins that reside within your body.
 Don't sit in a sauna too long if you're still new to the experience; it's totally okay (and highly recommended, in fact), to take this experience in small chunks, acclimating yourself to the heat bit by bit.
 If you're only comfortable sitting in a sauna for 10 or 15 minutes at first, that's completely fine.
 The longer you work up to this water weight-losing endeavor, the longer you'll be able to stay in the sauna.

 Consider coming in and out of the sauna for periods of rest.
 Maybe you do 15 minutes in the sauna, then step out for 15 minutes and go back in.
 This is a great way to give you skin and body a little rest while pushing forward with your ultimate goal of getting healthier and losing the water weight.
+When you're finished sweating it out, be sure to shower with a masculine wash that'll take care of your skin and body.

 3. Wear a Sweat Suit